NEED-Programming/Golden-Ticket/README.md

 sudo chmod +x golden_tickets.py
 ```

-# Golden Ticket Tool

-A Python wrapper that automates the Golden Ticket attack chain using NetExec and Impacket.

 ## What It Does

 1. Retrieves the Domain SID via LDAP (falls back to SMB if LDAP fails)
 2. Dumps the krbtgt NT hash from NTDS via SMB
-3. Forges a Golden Ticket using `impacket-ticketer`
+3. Forges a Golden Ticket using `impacket-ticketer` for user 'Administrator'
+4. Allows execution of Kali Default Impacket PsExec, WMIExec, SMBExec, and ATExec for Post Exploit ✨Magic ✨
-4. Generates a ready-to-run shell script for your chosen Impacket tool
+5. Generates a ready-to-run shell script for your chosen Impacket tool

 ## Requirements